 What are Federal Direct Parent PLUS loans?

-Who is eligible to borrow a Parent PLUS loan?
+Who can borrow a Parent PLUS loan?

 What are the terms of Parent PLUS loans?